|Executive Director, Center for Law and Global Affairs

-Andrew Jaynes is a lawyer with a strong background in both public and private international law and more than five years experience in public policy, primarily in international affairs.
+Andrew Jaynes is a lawyer with a background in both public and private international law and experience in public policy, primarily in international affairs.
 He has published articles on international intellectual property rights protection and tax law, and presented on economic sustainability and competitiveness issues in Asia, Europe, and Latin America.

 Jaynes graduated from the University of Wisconsin Law School, where he was a Managing Editor on the Wisconsin Law Review and member of the Moot Court Board.
-He received his English degree with high distinction from the University of Michigan and was inducted into the Phi Beta Kappa National Honor Society.
+He received his English degree with high distinction from the University of Michigan and was inducted into Phi Beta Kappa.

 B.A., University of Michigan, 2003